Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 But I'm saying is that those people, I know people who've taken less money, they haven't made as much money, but they invested it so wisely.
 They're rich beyond belief.

 If I told you some of them, you'd die.
-And Daniel wrote the same way.
+And De Niro is the same way.

 He invests in businesses.
 Who has the most money?